timetoady/1800clothingSvelte1/README.md

 * Improved mobile functionality - since the majority of users tested as focusing on the desktop version (academic and work research tends to not be done on mobile) the majority of our attention was placed there.
 The site is still reasonably responsive, but menu and layout improvements can definitely be made if it becomes apparent that users are focusing there.

+* Some costume items have multiple images - currently the only first image for each costume displays, it would probably be a good idea to have an image system that is able to display all images.